KIT-IBPT/epics-open62541/README.md

 **Missing features:**

-* Support for string type (only numeric data-types are supported).
+* Support for arrays of strings (only scalar strings are supported).
 * Bi-directional process variables (output records are initialized once on startup, but do not receive updates when the variable changes on the server).
 * Support for GUID-based node IDs.